rltillett/wrangling-genomics/_episodes/01-trimming.md

 >
 >> ## Solution
 >>
->> In your AWS terminal window do:
+>> In your server-connected terminal window do:
 >>
 >> ~~~
 >> $ ~/FastQC/fastqc ~/dc_workshop/data/trimmed_fastq